 3. Isolating risk

-1. Fund establishment and maintenance costs
+1. Additional establishment and maintenance costs

-Whether or not setting up a second SMSF is a good option depends upon your individual circumstances.
-It’s best to seek independent professional advice for your specific situation before you make a decision.
-The information contained in this article is general in nature.
+Whether or not setting up a second SMSF is a good option depends on your individual circumstances.
+It makes sense to seek independent professional advice about your specific situation before you make a decision, as this type of change can be impossible to unwind at a later date.